kayestee/form3api/README.md

 ## Instructions
-Include github.com/kayestee/f3_client in your go.mod file as require dependencies.
+* Include github.com/kayestee/f3_client in your go.mod file as require dependencies.
-And run below to get the latest client API. go mod tidy
+* And run below cmd to get the latest client API. go mod tidy

-### Running in docker
+## Running in docker
 To run the sampleclient folder in docker execute the docker-compose command inside docker folder.

 ``` docker-compose -f docker-compose.yml up ```